MoritzM00/drcomp/README.md

 ## Usage

-You can the cli tool to train and evaluate models.
+You can the use CLI to train and evaluate models.
 E.g. to train a PCA model on the MNIST Dataset, execute:

 ```bash
 drcomp reducer=PCA dataset=MNIST